To end domestic violence by empowering and educating our communities with advocacy, outreach and prevention initiatives.

-G.R.O.W.
-Foundation, Inc. (aka Girls Recognizing Our Worth) is a 501(c)3 non-profit organization incorporated in the Commonwealth of Virginia and the founder’s native home of New Jersey.
+Girls Recognizing Our Worth Foundation, Inc.® (G.R.O.W.) is a 501(c)3 non-profit organization incorporated in the Commonwealth of Virginia and New Jersey, the native hometown of founder Neisha Himes.
 Our mission is to connect individuals and families affected by domestic violence with the resources needed to lead a safe and productive life free from abuse.
-These resources are, but not limited to: housing placement, financial assistance, daily living necessities and victim advocacy.
-In appreciation of our fellow community partners, G.R.O.W.
-Foundation also works to support local organizations in their efforts to eradicate domestic violence.
-At G.R.O.W.
-Foundation, we have embraced the commitment of advocacy through education, collaboration, and the empowerment of our community and beyond.
+These resources are, but not limited to: emergency shelter assistance, housing referrals, financial aid, daily living necessities, victim advocacy, and job search support.
+Recognizing that domestic violence affects us all, we are dedicated to helping victims and survivors from all walks of life, regardless of gender, race, sexuality, religion, or economic background.
+In appreciation of our fellow community partners, G.R.O.W. also works to support local organizations in their efforts to eradicate domestic violence.
+At G.R.O.W., we have embraced the commitment of advocacy through education, collaboration, and the empowerment of our community and beyond.

 After leaving an abusive and toxic relationship in 2012, Neisha Himes decided to use her harrowing experience to help other domestic violence survivors.
 She began telling her story through spoken word — performing at open mics and various events (using the moniker “Beautiful Dizaster”) where she met and bonded with several other survivors.